panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 const MemoizedLogout = React.memo(Logout);
 ```

 A component that accepts a callback must be handled with care when applying memoization.
-There's a chance that the parent component provides different instances of the callback function on every re-render:
+There's a chance that the parent component provides different instances of the callback function on every render:

 ```jsx{7}
 function MyApp({ store, cookies }) {